Restrictions on investments and operations

 Public Foreign Ownership

-Special permission must be applied for from the Ministry of Industries and Innovation in the case of investment in Icelandic enterprises by foreign states, foreign municipalities or other foreign authorities involved in enterprises.
+Special permission must be applied for from the Ministry of Culture and Business Affairs in the case of investment in Icelandic enterprises by foreign states, foreign municipalities or other foreign authorities involved in enterprises.

 EEA and OECD Citizens

-An individual domiciled within the EEA and/or OECD may run a business or take part in a business enterprise with unlimited liability in Iceland, while those from non-member countries need to apply for permission from the Ministry of Industries and Innovation or the relevant authority.
+An individual domiciled within the EEA and/or OECD may run a business or take part in a business enterprise with unlimited liability in Iceland, while those from non-member countries need to apply for permission from the Ministry of Culture and Business Affairs or the relevant authority.

 Companies outside of the EEA and OECD

 The right to own and control property

 Residents and legal entities, domiciled outside EEA or EFTA, are subject to restrictions on real property purchases in Iceland, as explained below.
-Large scale investment project are generally exempted from these restriction via standard clauses in an investment agreement with the Ministry of Industries and Innovation (see chapter on incentives).
+Large scale investment project are generally exempted from these restriction via standard clauses in an investment agreement with the Ministry of Higher Education, Science and Innovation (see chapter on incentives).
 The Minister of Justice can also grant exemptions, to those that are permitted to run a business in Iceland (EEA and OECD entities and those having received a permission as described in the chapter on Business Enterprises), when the property is to be used as business premises or a permanent residence, or when other reasons apply.